Skip to main content

 🇬🇧UK ETA Requirements

-The UK Electronic Travel Authorisation explained — who needs it, cost, and how to apply
+The UK Electronic Travel Authorisation explained — who needs it, the £20 fee, validity, and how to apply

 Visa rules change frequently — always verify before you book.